-Visit MyHealth OnLine and log in or register to find great discounts near you including Active act.fit/upmc.
+Visit My Health OnLine and log in or register to find great discounts near you, including Active&Fit.
+The Active&Fit Direct program allows you to choose from 10,000+ participating fitness centers nationwide for \$25 a month (plus a \$25 enrollment fee and applicable taxes).
+Learn more: act.fit/upmc .
 The Active&Fit Direct program is offered through American Specialty Health Fitness, Inc., one of the nation's leading fitness networks serving millions of members.
 Plus, you'll have access to your health information and tools that can help you get or stay healthy!
-Log in to MyHealth OnLine, click Better Health and Wellness in the left-hand navigation, and then click on Discounts with MyHealth Rewards to find great discounts near you.
+Log in to My Health OnLine, click on Better Health and Wellness in the left-hand navigation, and then click on Health and Wellness Discounts to find great discounts near you.
 Health Coaching A UPMC Health Plan health coach can get you started on a healthy living plan today.
 Enroll in one of our proven six-week or eight-week lifestyle or chronic condition coaching programs and earn reward dollars in your Health Incentive Account.
 A health coach can help you manage a variety of conditions, including asthma, diabetes, hypertension and low back pain.
 They can also help you lose weight, quit smoking, eat healthier, reduce stress, and make other lifestyle changes to improve your health.
 You can also choose to do a one-time visit by phone or connect via live chat.
 Participating in these programs also give you the opportunity to earn reward dollars in your Health Incentive Account.
 To get started, call a health coach at 800-807-0751.
-Odyssey App Mobile app that can help you get healthy and have fun while you do it.
-MyHealth 24/7 Nurse Line For immediate access to free health care advice 24 hours a day, seven days a week call the My Health 24/7 Nurse Line at 866-918-1591.
+My Health 24/7 Nurse Line For immediate access to free health care advice 24 hours a day, seven days a week call the My Health 24/7 Nurse Line at 866-918-1591.
 From general health information to help with a specific sickness or injury, an experienced registered nurse will provide you with prompt and efficient service.
 UPMC AnywhereCare When you're not feeling well, you can have a face-to-face conversation with a UPMC provider over live video straight from your smart phone, tablet or computer.
 See a UPMC provider in 30 minutes or less to discuss your symptoms and get a treatment plan.
 And if you need a prescription, the provider can call it in to your local pharmacy.
 Download the mobile app from the iTunes App Store or Google Play by searching for "AnywhereCare" or you can register at upmcanywherecare.com from your computer.
 UPMC Health Plan Mobile App When you download this free app to your smartphone, you can: Search for participating providers.
 Chat with a Health Care Concierge.
 Access your member ID card.
 Contact your providers.
 Check the status of your claims.
 Take the MyHealth Questionnaire.